Accessibility settings

 Over £100,000 30% 40% plus inflation 55% plus inflation

-There is a 75% discount on qualify properties for the 2023/2024 financial year.
-The Gov.uk have issued some guidance and qualifying criteria, which can be found on their website.
+There is a 75% relief on eligible properties for the 2023/2024 and 2024/2025 financial years.
+The government have issued some guidance and qualifying criteria, which can be found on their website.

-To apply for this relief please complete our online application form.
+To apply for this relief please complete our online application form on our Citizen Access Revenues Portal.

 Supporting Small Business Relief 2023

-For guidance and to see if you meet the qualify criteria, please check the Gov.uk website.
+For guidance and to see if you meet the qualifying criteria, please check the gov.uk website.

 Rural Rate Relief